tenet-ac-za/safire.ac.za-website/content/participants/sp/fees.md

 A once-off take-on charge of ***R 2 400*** will be levied for new each production entity registered under the [SAML2 technology profile]({{< ref "/technical/saml2/_index.md" >}}) to cover the [administrative overheads]({{< ref "/technical/saml2/sp-requirements/_index.md" >}}) of processing a new service provider registration.

-Where service providers ask SAFIRE to assist with integration, and where SAFIRE [is able to provide such assistance,]({{< ref "/participants/support.md" >}}) we reserve the right to recover an additional costs we incur at our prevailing consulting rates.
+Where service providers ask SAFIRE to assist with integration, and where SAFIRE [is able to provide such assistance,]({{< ref "/participants/support.md" >}}) we reserve the right to recover any additional costs we incur at our prevailing consulting rates.
 This would be negotiated in advance on a per-case basis.

 ## Annual recurring costs